zhenrong-wang/co2/README.md

 ## 3.3 Use

-In the _input.dat file, you need to input the data in lines.
+For the **_input.dat** file, you need to input the data in lines.
 A single line refers to a point.
-Format
+Strict format:

 `POINT_TYPE(int),PARAM1(float/double),PARAM2 (float/double)`